tucats/ego/docs/API.md

 ### PUT /tables/_table_/rows <a name="insertrows"></a>
 The PUT method inserts new rows into the table.
-The payload is a row descriptor which is a JSON object describing the values of each column in the row to be added.
+The payload is either a row descriptor which is a JSON object describing the values of each column in the row to be added, or a rowset which consists of an object with an array of row descriptors.
+The latter allows an insert of multiple rows at one time.
 If a column is not specified in the body of the request, the corresponding value in the table is null/zero.

 You do not need to specify a `_row_id_` item; this will be set for you when the